National parks of Taiwan

+Taiwan has 9 national parks and 1 national natural park, which are administered by the Ministry of the Interior.

 National parks of Taiwan are protected spaces for the nature, wildlife, and history under their current jurisdiction.
-Currently there are nine national parks in Taiwan, all under the administration of the Ministry of the Interior.
-These national parks cover 7489.49 km2.
+The national parks cover 7489.49 km2.
 The 3103.76 km2 total land area constitutes around 8.6% of the entire land area of the country.

-The first national parks were designated for establishment in 1937, when Taiwan was under Japanese rule, though never formally managed as such.
 After World War II, calls for protecting the natural environment were met with opposition due to the prioritization of economic development.
-The National Park Law was passed in 1972 and the first national park was established in 1984.
+The National Park Law was passed in 1972, and the first national park was established in 1984.

 National parks should not be confused with national scenic areas.
-The national scenic areas are administered by the Tourism Bureau of the Ministry of Transportation and Communications.
+While the national parks are administered by the National Park Service of the Ministry of the Interior, the national scenic areas are administered by the Tourism Bureau of the Ministry of Transportation and Communications.
 There are also different philosophies that govern the development of the two types of areas.
 For a national park, the emphasis is on the preservation of natural and cultural resources, with development for human utilization being a secondary priority.